You don’t need me to tell you that the past couple of years have been.. different.

 Before that she was in California, for a three-month stay near the beach in Santa Monica, looking after another dog and a cat.
 In the meantime she’s on the final draft of her novel, and she has built a new side-income as a copywriter.

-And you don’t have to retire, to travel the world.
+You don’t have to retire, to travel the world.

 Dream big, start smaller

 Then there’s William Thomson, who I met in my new home town of Deal and wrote about for the Telegraph, as part of a feature on digital nomads.
-He dreamed of sailing round Britain, but he and his brilliant partner Naomi were expecting their first child at the time, and they couldn’t afford a boat.
+He dreamed of sailing round Britain, but he and his partner were expecting their first child at the time, and they couldn’t afford a boat.

-Instead, they bought a cheap second-hand van and lovingly converted it into a camper, and drove around the coast of the UK then Europe with their new baby, their dog, and a laptop so that William could continue his design business.
+Instead, they bought a cheap second-hand van and lovingly converted it into a camper, and drove around the coast of the UK with their new baby, their dog, and a laptop so that William could continue his design business.

 It’s fine to start small.

-I’ve also worked with plenty of clients who say they have no time or money to do the things they really want to do.
+I’ve also worked with clients who say they have no time or money to do the things they really want to do.
 But there’s always a way, if you’re willing to explore and experiment.

 It starts with dreaming big, designing the life you want – and setting priorities around that.
-And then making little changes, to get you closer to the life you want.
-Over time, they’ll make a huge difference.
+You’re aiming to create income streams that support your lifestyle.
+Instead of trying to squeeze the life you want into the gaps around work.

-The somewhat deceptive title of The Four-Hour Work Week has been a cross Tim Ferriss has had to bear ever since, but it’s still the classic book on lifestyle design.
+If you want to travel the world without spending a fortune, Rolf Potts has recently updated his influential book Vagabonding.
+The somewhat deceptive title of The Four-Hour Work Week has been a cross Tim Ferriss has borne ever since, but it’s still the classic book on lifestyle design.

 What do you think?